DOG BITE LAWYER

 The owner of a dangerous dog that attacked a person, service dog, guide dog, or hearing dog may be subject to a fine, the amount of which depends on whether the victim was a person or animal, the severity of the injury, and whether the dog has been given “dangerous” status in the past.

-Chris Brown Law can help
+Chris Brown Law Will Fight For You.